Atlantis-Ecosystem-Model/South_East_Tasmania_model/README.md

 # SE Tasmanian Atlantis ecosystem model
 This folder contains input files needed to run example SE Tasmanian Atlantis ecosystem model.
-The Atlantis version 6418 (Mon, 16 Dec 2018) was used to run this model.
+The Atlantis version 6444 (16 May 2019) was used to run this model.
 For more details about the model see https://github.com/Atlantis-Ecosystem-Model/Atlantis_example_and_instructions

 The example files provided here will run the simulation for 1825 days (5 years).
 This takes about 3-5 minutes on a standard laptop computer.